patMohr/GettingCleaningDataProject/CodeBook.md

 #### Section 4.
 Units
 #### Section 5.
 Tidy Data Set from the Original Data Set

-—————————————————————————————
+———————————————————————————————————————————————————————

 #### Section 1.
 Background
 This document lays out the basic structure of the “Human Activity Recognition Using Smartphones” data set with a view to describing the details required to interpret the results of a “tidy” data set that summarizes measurements by subject and activity.

-Interested readers who want to understand full details of the dataset are encouraged to read the documentation provided with the dataset from the UCI Machine Learning website. https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Specifically, the README.TXT file and the features_info.txt file provide details on the original data set.
+Interested readers who want to understand full details of the dataset are encouraged to read the documentation provided with the dataset from the UCI Machine Learning website. https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Specifically, the README.TXT file and the features_info.txt file provide details on the original data set.

 This particular repository should be considered an offset off the original data set where our goal is to summarize the average measurement by subject (across all activities) and by activity (across all subjects).

-The result of that analysis is a tidy dataset with the most granularity possible based on the original experimental design.
+The result of that analysis is a tidy dataset with the most granularity possible based on the original experimental design(details in section 5).

 #### Section 2.
 Brief description of original data set
 Human Activity Recognition Using Smartphones Data Set can be downloaded from https://archive.ics.uci.edu/ml/machine-learning-databases/00240/UCI HAR Dataset.zip